Whenever we’re staying local and fancy a bit of seaside nostalgia, Southwold is the place we head to.

 If you wish to visit Southwold for more than just a day trip, campsites abound.
 And like many Suffolk coastal towns and villages, around half of Southwold’s dwellings are holiday lets or second homes.

-There is a large council run campsite that has all the facilities you would expect and although it isn’t the cheapest it is within walking distance from the town centre and beach.
+There is a large council run campsite.
+This has all the facilities you would expect and although it isn’t the cheapest it is within walking distance from the town centre and beach.

 We stayed here in our van for a night and our main memories are of a stunning sunset and watching the lighthouse’s beam shining our way every ten seconds.